NativeScript/docs-v7/docs/core-concepts/android-runtime/getting-started/hello-world.md

 }

-// pass the extends object to create a new NativeScriptActivity instance var mainActivity = com.tns.NativeScriptActivity.extends(extendsObject);
+// pass the extends object to create a new NativeScriptActivity instance const mainActivity = com.tns.NativeScriptActivity.extends(extendsObject);

-var applicationInitObject = {
+let applicationInitObject = {
 	getActivity: function(intent) {
 		// this method is called whenever a new instance of NativeScriptActivity is about to be created return mainActivity;